fvst-dev/fvst-monorepo/README.md

 # Turborepo Tailwind CSS starter

-This is an official pnpm starter turborepo.
+This is an official npm starter turborepo.

 ## What's inside?